Spikatrix/Zoned/README.md

 Zoned is a multiplayer strategy game.
 Every game is played on a grid based map where the objective is to capture as many cells in the grid as possible.
 Zoned supports both splitscreen multiplayer as well as cross-platform local network multiplayer.
 In addition to the default internal maps, Zoned also supports [custom external maps][custom_external_map_wiki] which you can play on if you ever get bored of the default ones.
 The best part is that Zoned is free of ads and will never have ads!

 The game is in beta.
-You can track the development progress of the game [here][beta_work].
 However, I've stopped working on Zoned and have moved on to other projects.

 ## Screenshots

 <img src="https://user-images.githubusercontent.com/12792882/112144302-0a42bf80-8bff-11eb-8390-aadf9f4bcabf.png" width="46%"> &nbsp; &nbsp;
 <img src="https://user-images.githubusercontent.com/12792882/112144297-07e06580-8bff-11eb-87c9-e9e2f39318f0.png" width="46%"> &nbsp; &nbsp;

-More screenshots are available in the [Google Play Store page][play_store_page]

 ## Build from source